 This computer was important to him because it was designed to be able to play a few modern games and enjoy the usual activities on the computer.

 As mentioned above, my own PC came slightly after my first build.
-My PC had a Core 2 Quad Q9550, 4GB RAM, 850W PSU and a Radeon 5670.
+My PC had a Core 2 Quad Q9550, 4GB RAM, a Corsair HX850 850W PSU and a Radeon 5670.
 It was primarily used as a data center, featuring three 1TB drives and two 2TB drives and a 120GB solid state drive.
 The system lasted just 2 years before I felt it was time to start a new project.
 The project was codenamed The Platypus.
 After a long two years with the system, with many upgrades from the original specification, it was time for an upgrade, as I had read how good the Core i7 was for video editing due to it's new QuickSync 2.0.

 Due to a fault in the motherboard of the system, that Gigabyte refused to pay for the collection for, the system's CPU had to be sold.
 In turn a new system was build.
 This one was built with pretty much the same specifications as the Zebra but with a Core i7 4770K instead of the Sandy Bridge based 2600K.
-It has another Gigabyte motherboard, this time without faults from the offset.
+It had another Gigabyte motherboard, this time without faults from the offset.

 I was approached by a friend on the subject of building a gaming PC for them.
 As someone who had lots of experience, they asked for my advice on parts and asked if I would put the system together for them.

 The system consisted of an Intel Core i5 4670K, 8GB of RAM, 1TB hard disk drive and an AMD R9 280X.
 These parts were selected based on the customer's own needs as well as budget.

 My brother wanted to have a PC built for him and specifically asked if I could do this for him.
 I agreed to do this and began selecting parts that would allow him on a very tight budget to build a decent computer.